Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: System Model

 \section{System Model}

-In this paper we are studying a peer-to-peer network.
-Typically there will be millions of nodes in a peer-to-peer network.
-These nodes are connected by a network graph generated by \emph{PA process} $G^{m}_{N}$ \cite{Powerlaw} for $m\geq 2$.
-Generally nodes will have small number of neighbours.
-Here by neighbour, we mean, that these nodes' address is stored with the node.
+In this paper, we are studying a peer-to-peer network.
+Typically, there will be millions of nodes in a peer-to-peer network.
+These nodes are assumed to be connected by a network graph $G_N ^m$ generated by PA (preferential attachment) process \cite{Powerlaw} for $m\geq 2$.
+Here, all the nodes whose addresses are stored by a node, are considered to be neighbours of the node.
+Generally the nodes will have small number of neighbours.

 There is no dedicated server in this network.
 Peers in this network are rational, i.e. they are only interested in their own welfare.
-They are connected to each other by an access link followed by a back bone link and then again by an access link to the second node.We are assuming that the network is heavily loaded i.e. every peer has sufficient number of pending download requests, hence these peers are contending for the available transmission capacity.
-We also assume that every peer is paying the cost of access link as per the use.
-So, every peer wants to maximises it's download and minimise it's upload so that it can get maximum utility of it's spending and this leads to problem of free riding.
+They are connected to each other by an access link followed by a back bone link and then again by an access link to the second node.
+We are assuming that the network is heavily loaded i.e. every peer has sufficient number of pending download requests, hence these peers are contending for the available transmission capacity.
+We also assume that every peer is paying the cost of access link as per the use (for both download and upload as per the billing practice of most of the service providers).
+Downloaded data is more valuable than the cost of access link.
+Moreover, data that is of interest to peer is always available.
+So, every peer wants to maximises its downloads and minimise its uploads so that it can get maximum utility of its spending.
+This optimisation leads to problem of free riding.

 If a node is downloading, some other node has to upload.
 So the desired condition is that the download should be equal to upload for a node.
 Usually this means that there is no gain.
-Even in this scenario the node gains due to interaction with others, as the chance of survival increases.
+Even in this scenario, the node gains due to interaction with others, as the chances of survival of any entity is more with communication capability.
 Thus interaction itself is an incentive.
-A node will usually try to get the content and avoid uploading it as this maximises gain for it.
+A node will usually try to get the content and avoid uploading to maximise gain.
 Thus free riding becomes optimal strategy.
-So a reputation management system need to be enforced to safeguard the interest of every node by controlling the free riding.
+So a reputation management system need to be enforced to safeguard the interest of every node by controlling the free riding behaviour.